-Each high school shall provide for the administration of the Pre-SAT to all 9th grade students.
+Each high school shall provide for the administration of the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), to all enrolled grade 9 students.

 PSAT Assessment for all 10th Grade Students

 Each high school shall provide for the administration of the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), to all enrolled grade 10 students.